-Consider use of objects, lighting, and the location to show a clear relation of the photo to the theme.
-An explanation of the photography process/form might be a useful addition to the artist statement.
 Whether an entry displays use of technologies or a simple approach, it will be judged primarily on how well the student uses their artistic vision to portray the theme, originality, and creativity.
+Consider use of objects, lighting, and the location to show a clear relation of the photo to the theme in the artwork and in the artist statement.